 The Ministry of Energy and Water is responsible for energy policy, general organisation of the sector, the study and implementation of hydroelectric projects and regulation of the energy sector.

 The Ministry of Economy and Finance supervises the National Office of Oil Products (ONAP).

 All the oil products consumed in the country are imported, mainly from Senegal, Ivory Coast, and Niger.
 Oil product imports have doubled since 2010, reaching 1.8 Mt in 2020.

-In 2018, energy consumption was dominated by biomass, which represented 66% of the total energy consumption in 2019 despite a declining share (73% in 2010).
-It is followed by oil with 30% and hydroelectricity and power imports with 4%.
+Energy consumption is still dominated by biomass, which represented 65% of the total energy consumption in 2019 despite a declining share (73% in 2010).
+It is followed by oil with 32% and hydroelectricity and power imports with 2%.